 For more than a decade, I was a television executive, trainer and management consultant.
 My husband and I both had fast-moving jobs and through the years, we’d fall in love with unique houses and properties, only to leave them behind.
 I wrote short memoirs about our lives in those homes.

 Then, a few years ago – several years after a serious car accident – I published my first book, A Good Home.
 The story is built largely around those short memoirs about “home”.

-In A Good Home, I mentioned the car accident but still couldn’t bring myself to address the subject of PTSD.
+In A Good Home, I mentioned the car accident but still couldn’t bring myself to address the subject of head injury or PTSD.
 It frightened me too much.
 In An Honest House, I finally write about facing that hard truth and its impact on my family.